mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 })
 ```

-This allowed me to refactor away jQuery from the implementation of the `dynamicGalleries()` function with instant feedback form a test that gives me the confidence I haven't broken anything, without having to wait for files to bundle and sync with Shopify and a browser refresh. 🔥
+This allowed me to refactor away jQuery from the implementation of the `dynamicGalleries()` function using the instant feedback from a test and giving me the confidence that I haven't broken anything.
+All this without having to wait for files to bundle and sync with Shopify and a browser refresh. 🔥

 ### Helpful utilities